AmmarMian/qanat/docsrc/tutorials/basics/gettingstarted.rst

 Playing with the parameters
 ---------------------------

 Now let's play with the parameters of the experiment.
 We can do that by using the ``qanat experiment run`` command.
-A special option allows to run the same experiment with deiferent values of parameters.
+A special option allows to run the same experiment with different values of parameters.
 This is called a Group.
-For exmaple let's play on the number of bins:
+For example let's play on the number of bins:

 .. code-block:: bash